robshelly/pko-website/content/en/docs/concepts/package-configuration.md

 code.
 Package configuration includes defining how you create and customize resources using templates.

-Templates are files with placeholders that get replaced with actual values during the deployment process.
-Usually, you set these values using a configuration context.

 The main components involved in package configuration are:

 1. **Templates**: These files have placeholders that you will